jasongalloway/ProgrammingAssignment2/README.md

 The first function, `makeVector` creates a special "vector", which is really a list containing a function to

-1.  set the value of the vector
+1. Set the value of the vector
-2.  get the value of the vector
+2. Get the value of the vector
-3.  set the value of the mean
+3. Set the value of the mean
-4.  get the value of the mean
+4. Get the value of the mean

 <!-- -->